bootstrapworld/curriculum/lessons/correlations/langs/en-us/slides.md

 @image{images/2NL.gif, "A scatter plot showing a non-linear (curved) relationships"}

-Some patterns are _linear_, and cluster around a straight line sloping up or down.
-Some patterns are _non-linear_, and may look like a curve or an arc.
-And sometimes there is no pattern or relationship at all!
+Some patterns are **linear**, and cluster around a straight line sloping up or down.
+Some patterns are **non-linear**, and may look like a curve or an arc.
+And sometimes there is **no relationship** or pattern at all!

 Turn to @printable-exercise{pages/identifying-form.adoc}, and complete __just the first question__ for each scatter plot, identifying whether the relationship is linear, non-linear or if there's no relationship at all.